dkarvounaris/PHPStorm-CC-PrestaShop/README.md

+CAUTION: This hasn't been updated nor tested for PrestaShop v1.7 or v8.
+It is unchecked, if it contains all valid classes or not or if, because of technology changes (like namespaces), may not work as intended at all.
+It may, or it may not.
+Please test on your own.

 ## Code Completion for PrestaShop classes

 Adds code auto completion for all classes, properties and methods of PrestaShop.
 Instructions for PHPStorm and Eclipse/PDT are included, but most other IDEs (ie. NetBeans) should work too.